The Sports Card Seller's Fee Cheat Sheet: eBay, Mercari, and Consignment

 eBay Fee Breakdown

 eBay is the largest marketplace for sports cards.
 Fees are higher than some alternatives, but the buyer pool and sold velocity usually make up for it.
+If you're new to selling, pair this cheat sheet with a full eBay listing checklist to see how fees fit into the bigger workflow.

 | Fee Component | Rate | Applied To |